 Phoenix System Architecture

-The Phoenix audio system is comprised of the Phoenix Domain Controller (PDC), the Phoenix Audio Controller (PAC), and other optional components including a Subwoofer Amplifier and DSP Amplifier.
+The Phoenix vehicle architecture (also known as FNV3), audio related hardware modules consist of a Phoenix Domain Controller (PDC) and a Phoenix Audio Controller (PAC).
+Optional components for higher trim levels may include a Subwoofer Amplifier and DSP Amplifier.

-To summarize key points of the systems:
+High level key elements of Phoenix:

+The PDC contains a multicore processor SOC which includes DSP cores.
+Two software domains execute on the PDC; QNX and Android.

+The PAC contains terrestrial and satellite audio tuners, amplification and audio signal processing capability.

+Audio hardware modules are interconnected via A2B which transport multiple bi-directional audio streams, and CAN (HS3) for command/control and diagnostics.

-ANC/ PS-related software components shall always reside within the PDC.
+ANC/PS/AVAS related software components shall reside within the PDC.

-All components are connected via A2B.

-All components, except for the subwoofer, are connected to the HS3-CAN bus.

-The systems are comprised of the following, with all components connected via A2B.:
+Vehicle trim levels will dictate expanded audio channel count and capability:

 PDC and PAC: This architecture would apply for "base" ("unbranded") audio systems.
 In these systems, the PAC is the sole amplifier used for ANC/ PS signals.